99Alphapriority/schedulingAlgorithms/README.md

 # schedulingAlgorithms
 Programming project from chapter 5 CPU scheduling of Operating systems concept book.

+TO DO:
+ - Use thread pool to simulate a 4 core single threaded CPU.

 ---------original REAME------------------

 Completing this project will require writing the following C files:

 schedule_fcfs.c